Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 }
 ```

-But more importantly, Hibernate reads possibly-not-yet-initialized properties
+But more importantly, Hibernate reads possibly-uninitialized properties
-on `persist` calls to determine whether entity is new or detached.
+on `persist` calls to determine whether the entity is new or detached.
 If a property contains a default value (`null` or `0`),
 Hibernate considers the entity transient (new); otherwise it is detached: